Skip to main content

 Voicemail only

 Voicemail is not a coverage plan at this volume.
-The on-call hand-off and the missed-call recovery process eat real labor cost in addition to lost jobs.
+The on-call hand-off and missed-call follow-up process can create real labor cost in addition to thinner call records.

 These are general ranges drawn from public pricing pages of common providers.
 Run your own numbers in the cost calculator before you commit.